 What happens if you want your relatives to visit you in Trinidad and Tobago, but only temporarily?

 If you are a refugee that has been recognized by UNHCR, and you wish for your family members to visit temporarily, you should find out if the visitors need a tourist visa to enter Trinidad and Tobago.
 Your family members must follow the correct procedure as stated by the Trinidad and Tobago consulate.
-You can find more information about tourist visa applications here.

 All persons in Trinidad and Tobago have access to state-provided primary healthcare.
 Some medicines are available free of cost with a prescription from a doctor in the health centre or hospital.
 Certain medicines, like insulin, may not be covered.